Iran offers mining riches post-sanctions, but investors cautious

 FACTBOX-Iran’s mineral wealth spans gold to zinc

-But highlighting the uncertainty among potential investors, NALCO said it was also looking at Oman and Qatar as possible sites for its aluminium smelter.
+But highlighting the uncertainty among potential investors, NALCO said it was also looking at Oman and Qatar as possible sites for its aluminum smelter.

-A spokesman for global miner Rio Tinto , which was previously involved in the Sara Gunay gold project in Iran, said there was no work being done by their exploration team regarding the country.
+A spokesman for global miner Rio Tinto (RIO.L) (RIO.AX), which was previously involved in the Sara Gunay gold project in Iran, said there was no work being done by their exploration team regarding the country.

-Chief Executive Mark Bristow of Randgold Resources, which has experience of mining in risky areas of Africa, told Reuters the firm was not interested in Iran.
+Chief Executive Mark Bristow of Randgold Resources (RRS.L), which has experience of mining in risky areas of Africa, told Reuters the firm was not interested in Iran.

 Dealing with Iran, which is beset by political infighting between pragmatic and hardline factions, can be complex and time consuming.
 Foreign energy executives hoping to invest in oil and gas fields there complain Tehran has still not revealed contract terms, abruptly cancelling a conference due to be held this month when they had expected it to do so.